A queueing model with independent arrivals, and its fluid and diffusion limits: Introduction

-It is easy to see that the queueing processes in such scenarios are inherently transient, and there really is no steady state for the system.
-Unfortunately, transient performance measures for queueing systems can be very difficult to compute, and often necessitate the use of numerical schemes.
-This makes the study of transitory queueing systems very hard.
-A goal of the present work is to address this deficiency by introducing a model, theory and approximations for a transitory queueing model.
+There has been an interest in developing a theory for non-stationary queues \cite{Ne68,Ma81,Ke82,Ma85,Ha92,MaMa95}.
+However, in almost all of these models the assumption of a non-homogeneous Poisson arrival and service process remains ubiquitous.
+Recent work in \cite{LiWh2012,LiWh2012b} relaxes these assumptions.
+However, all these models assume a queueing system that operates forever with an infinite population of customers and (possibly) a steady state (when arrival and service rates are cyclostationary).

+In contrast, many queueing systems serve only a finite number of customers, the queueing system itself may operate only in a finite window of time, or a modeler is interested only in the transient behavior of the system.
+Scenarios where such behavior is apparent include queueing outside stores before new product launches, DMV or postal offices, lunch cafeterias etc., some call centers where customers take independent decisions of when to call and service time is finite (8am-5pm, for example), and even emergency departments of hospitals, where day-of-week effects strongly indicate that a manager would want to study the queueing dynamics on a single day.
+In communication networks, single file transfers such as a video streaming session and packet transmissions over a fixed interval of interest are examples of systems where a modeler may wish to study transient delay distributions.

-In this paper, we introduce a new queueing model that has a finite population of customers whose arrival process is not a renewal process, and in which service occurs only during a finite time window.
-In particular, it is a transitory queueing model.
-Consider $n$ customer who arrive into a single-server queue.
-Each customer's time of arrival is sampled i.i.d. from a distribution $F$.
-Service times have a general distribution $G$ and are i.i.d.
-Thus, the times of arrival are ordered statistics.
-If we denote the $i$th order statistic from a sample of size $n$ from the distribution $F$ by $X_{(i)}$ and $\Delta_{(i)}:=(X_{(i)}-X_{(i-1)})$, then in Kendall's notation \cite{Ke53}, this model can be called the $\Delta_{(i)}/GI/1$ \textit{queueing model}.
+In this paper, we study a \textit{transitory} queueing model for such systems.
+Consider $n$ customers who arrive into a single-server queue.
+Each customer's time of arrival is modeled as an i.i.d. sample from a distribution $F$ (restrictions on $F$ will be stated later), and customers enter the queue in order of the sampled times.
+Service times are i.i.d. with distribution $G$.
+If $X_{(i)}$ is the $i$th order statistic from a sample of size $n$ drawn from $F$ and $\Delta_{(i)}:=(X_{(i)}-X_{(i-1)})$ then, in Kendall's notation, this model can be called the $\Delta_{(i)}/GI/1$ \textit{queueing model}.

-Exact analysis of this model is impossible for general service processes.
-Even in the case of a Markov service process while the forward differential equations can be written down there is no easy way to obtain analytical solutions to them, and one must study them numerically.
-Therefore, we develop fluid and diffusion approximations for the queue-length process, as the population size $n$ increases and the service rate is accelerated.
-Then, we establish a transient Little's law that links the limiting queue-length and virtual waiting time processes under both fluid and diffusion scaling.
+The analysis of the discrete event model is quite difficult, in general.
+For instance, when the service process is Poisson, the Kolmogorov forward equations for the joint distribution of the queue length and cumulative arrival processes can be written down, but there is no easy way to obtain analytical solutions.
+In this paper, we develop fluid and diffusion approximations to the queue-length process directly as the population size scales to infinity and the service rate is \textit{accelerated} appropriately (to be defined).
+We also establish a sample path Little's Law that links the limit queue-length and virtual waiting time processes under both fluid and diffusion limits.